Tiburonboy/The-FTSA-Story/README.md

 <p align="center">***</p>

-As various parts of the story get written, I’ll include links in the table of tobntents bellow.
+As various parts of the story get written, links in the table of contents will be updated.

 **Table of Contents**
 [Introduction](https://github.com/Tiburonboy/The-FTSA-Story/blob/master/manuscript/Introduction.md)